 Vocal professionals are nothing short of athletes.

 The physical demands placed on your instrument and your body are no less intense and demanding than those of professional sports athletes.
-While athletes in professional sports pride themselves on having a team of medical professionals – orthopedists, physical therapists, certified athletic trainers, etc. – to support them in their endeavors, vocal professionals often pride themselves in NOT relying on support.
+While other athletes pride themselves on having a team of medical professionals to support them in their endeavors, vocal professionals often pride themselves in NOT relying on support.

 But there is plenty of support available, in the form of voice doctors, speech therapists, vocal coaches, bodyworkers, etc. And you deserve all of that expertise to help you attain your vocal goals and maintain your voice.